ChristianKlose/ChristianKlose.github.io/_posts/2015-01-13-docker-as-a-service.md

 ---
 layout: post
 title: HandsOn: Docker-as-a-Service in vRealize Automation
-excerpt: "With the availability of Coopto - Docker Plug-in for vRealize Orchestrator in the VMware Solution Exchange (VSX) i wanted to show you how to Create a Service in vRealize Automation Center for Docker Containers."
+excerpt: "With the availability of Coopto i wanted to show you how to Create a Service in vRealize Automation Center for Docker Containers."
 modified: 2015-01-13
 tags: [docker, handson, automation, orchestrator, devops]
 comments: true